-Angola's dos Santos wants graft case against her dropped, citing 'fake' documents
+Angola's dos Santos wants graft case dropped, cites documents she calls forged

 Angolan authorities seized the accounts of dos Santos and her husband Sindika Dokolo late last year over allegations that they steered $1 billion in state funds to companies in which they held stakes during the presidency of her father Jose Eduardo dos Santos, who ruled for 38 years until 2017.

-In February, Portuguese prosecutors followed suit, freezing Isabel dos Santos’ assets in the country, which was Angola’s colonial master until independence in 1975.
-She and Dokolo have denied any wrongdoing.
+In February, Portuguese prosecutors followed suit, freezing Isabel dos Santos’ assets in the country after she was named a suspect in a fraud investigation based on allegations of misappropriation and mismanagement during her time as chairwoman of Sonangol.

 Dos Santos, 47, whose whereabouts are not known, said her lawyers had discovered a fabricated passport in her name last month when granted access to the Luandan court’s files on the asset freeze for the first time.

-The passport was in English, the passport number was cited differently in two locations on the document and the signature belonged to long-dead kung fu star Bruce Lee, who died in 1973.
+The passport was in English, the passport number was cited differently in two locations on the document and the signature belonged to long-dead kung fu star Bruce Lee, who died in 1973, according to a photo attached to a statement from dos Santos.

 “The Angolan Public Prosecutor’s Office presented material evidence that was fabricated and based on a forgery.
-This court decision should be struck out as abuse of process and the judgement set aside,” dos Santos said in an English-language statement.
+This court decision should be struck out as abuse of process and the judgement set aside,” dos Santos said in the English-language statement.

 “The forgery of the passport is obvious at first glance,” it said.